Academic Testing & Placement

 Incoming freshmen have the opportunity to test out of specific classes and be placed into higher-level courses that better fit their academic skills.
-If you are interested in higher or correct placement in liberal arts courses, please read the following information.

 To be placed in the appropriate courses, all new students must demonstrate proficiency in math and reading.
 Proficiency requirements are as follows:

 The Math Proficiency will be fulfilled if a student meets one of the following:

 - Scores at or above 550 on the (pre-2016) SAT Math

 - Scores at or above 570 on the (new 2016) SAT Math

 - Scores at or above 24 on the ACT Math

 - Scores at or above 21 on the CLT Quantitative Reasoning

 Students not meeting the above conditions must take the Math Proficiency exam.
 If the Math Proficiency exam is not passed, the student must enroll in MAT 100 Fundamentals of Math.
 Failure to pass the Math Proficiency exam at the end of MAT 100 will require the student to repeat the class the following semester.